 Julianna Lindsey, MD MBA FACP

-Radiant Precision Medicine opened our doors 6 months ahead of schedule because other doctors were closing theirs (early pandemic).
-From day one, we recognized people need a safe place to receive in-person medical care and adopted the right safety practices straight-out-of-the-gate, seen only months later (if at all) in institutional medical practices [UV-C air sanitization, one-at-a-time care, et al].
+Radiant Precision Medicine opened our doors as other medical offices were closing theirs (early pandemic).
+From day one, we recognized people need a safe place to receive in-person medical care and adopted the right safety practices, seen only months later (if at all) in institutional medical practices [UV-C air sanitization, one-at-a-time care, et al].
 Dr. Lindsey founded the practice with this spirit, which guides our actions today- Doing the Right Thing.

 Dr. Lindsey is Board Certified in Internal Medicine* in active practice for over 20 years.
 In addition to clinical work, she has spent the past 15 years serving executive leadership roles at Fortune-level companies.
 During her time in national leadership roles, she experienced the dysfunction of our healthcare (sick-care) system on a large scale and now serves people by offering a superior alternative - through personalized care and attention.